We All Have Our Struggles

 - Go do something that prevents you from performing your habit.
 What are things you like to do that require your attention?
 Do you have any hobbies that you like?
 Try to find something to do that is not completely mindless.
 The idea here is to put your full focus on something else, and that will distract you from your cravings.

 Again, these are not suggestions as alternatives to getting the help you need.
-These are adjunct ways that you can help yourself while working on the issues that cause you to do your addictive behavior in the first place.
+These are adjunct ways that you can help yourself while working on the issues that cause you to

 Time For Tough Love